mjbots/quad/docs/quada1/README.md

 ```

 5. Determine the leg number of the leg to be rezeroed.
 When looking
-   from the top, the legs are numbered as follows (note the robot is
+   from the top, the legs are numbered as follows.
+The "front" side
+   is the one with the power switch. (note the robot is upside down
-   upside down now, so this will be mirrored):
+   now, so this will be mirrored):

 ```
    1      2